top of page

 • Glassy circular cracks around natural crystal inclusions.

-When my customers ask me for my personal opinion of this process, my answer is this: When investing in a Sapphire, it being heated or unheated is not a deciding factor for me.
-I choose a Sapphire because I love the colour and the cut and because it has a WOW factor!
-If the Sapphire is unheated, it's a bonus.
-If it is heated, it is within my standard expectation for a Sapphire (or Ruby).
-However, if Sapphire has undergone other treatments such as Irradiation or Diffusion, this is a deal-breaker for me.
-I would not invest nor buy gemstone stock that has undergone "other enhancements".
+When my clients ask me for my professional opinion on the heat treatment process, I answer: Investing in a sapphire, whether heated or unheated, is not a deciding factor for me.
+Both are valuable luxury choices.
+I chose a sapphire because I love the colour and the cut and because it feels right for me!
+If the sapphire is unheated, it's a bonus.
+It is within my standard expectation for a sapphire or ruby to be heated.

-If you are buying a Sapphire solely as a store of wealth (much like you might invest in Gold, Silver or Property) then I would recommend that you choose a 3 carat plus unheated gem.
-This is because the rarity will be an appealing factor when the decision is made to cash in your investment.
+If you are buying a sapphire or ruby solely as a store of wealth, much like you might invest in gold, silver, property, or bitcoin, then I would recommend that you choose a three-carat plus unheated gem.
+The rarity will be an appealing factor when the decision is made to cash in your investment.

 bottom of page